 There’s no question that I get obsessed with certain foods from time to time.
 I like to say that it’s an occupational hazard of being a food blogger who really does dream about food all day.
 Like a catchy tune, sometimes a flavor or a food item will just get stuck on replay in my head, going around and around until I have to find a new way to use it.
 Lemon curd has been the tune I’m singing of late, ever since I made some for an Easter brunch with friends.
 It’s so sweet and tangy, and so…so…lemony, it just screams spring.
 But here in New England, we skipped over spring entirely and went straight into summer.
 So my head has also been playing the tune of ice cream and other frozen treats.
-It wasn’t much of a leap to combine the two and churn up some Lemon Curd Ice Cream.
+It wasn’t much of a leap to combine the two and churn up some low carb Lemon Curd Ice Cream.

-I’d seen Lemon Curd Ice Cream before on other blogs and food sites, and it was pretty easy to figure out how it should be made.
+I’ve seen lemon ice cream made with lemon curd before on other blogs and food sites, and it was pretty easy to figure out how it should be made.
 Lemon curd takes a lot of eggs as it is, so I knew it wouldn’t be necessary to add more to create a custard-based ice cream.
 I also really wanted the tang of the lemon curd to come through and not get swallowed up by the cream and the sweetener.
 I’ve seen some recipes that add a lot more sugar after adding the curd, which is plenty sweet in my opinion.
 But I kept my additional sweetener to a minimum, to allow for a tangy, creamy frozen treat.

 Low Carb Lemon Curd Ice Cream

 - Pour mixture into canister of an ice cream maker and churn according to manufacturer’s directions.